Anaemia in IBD

 How much iron, vitamin B12 and folate do I need?

 The amount of iron, vitamin B12 and folate your body needs depends on your age, gender and whether there is frequent blood loss.
 In general, women of reproductive age who menstruate typically require more iron (up to twice as much) than women who do not regularly menstruate.
-A Dietitian can advise on your individual iron, vitamin B12 and folate requirements.
+An IBD Dietitian can advise on your individual iron, vitamin B12 and folate requirements.

 Folate